A Profile of Youth and Young Adults in Albuquerque

 The Transition to Adulthood

-- Nearly 1 in 10 of the city’s teenagers were not in school or employed in 2021.
-The share of Albuquerque youth, ages 16 to 19, who were not in school (full- or part-time) or employed (full- or part-time) has fluctuated over the last decade.
-This rate sat at 10% from 2010 to 2012, then fell below 10% from 2013 to 2017, then returned to 10% in 2018.
-The rate has since dropped one percentage point—to 9% — in 2021.
-Despite fluctuating, the city’s rate typically bested the state average in nearly every year of the previous decade.
+• Nearly 1 in 10 of the city’s older teenagers were not in school or employed in 2021.
+The share of Albuquerque youth ages 16 to 19 who were not in school (full- or part-time) or working (full- or part-time) has also fluctuated over the last decade.
+This rate hovered at 10% or 11% from 2010 to 2012, then fell below 10% for the next five years and subsequently returned to 10% in 2018.
+The rate has since dropped one percentage point — to 9% — in 2021, the latest figure available.
+Despite this variation, the city’s rate bested the state average (12% in 2021) in nearly every year of the previous decade.

-- In 2021, about 1 in 6 young adults across Albuquerque were not in school, not employed and had only a high school diploma.
-This statistic helps to gauge if young people, ages 18 to 24, are struggling to transition to adulthood.
-It has bounced around in recent years, hitting 18% in 2009, falling to 10% in 2019, and rising to 16% in 2021.
+• In 2022, about 1 in 6 7 young adults across Albuquerque were not in school, not employed and had only a high schooldegree.
+This statistic helps to gauge if young people ages 18 to 24 are struggling to transition to adulthood.
+It has bounced around in recent years, rising from 10% in 2019 to 16% in 2021 and then declining to 14% in 2022.
+Consistent with the rate of youth disconnection from school and work above, Albuquerque has maintained a lower rate for this measure compared to the state as a whole (17% in 2022).

-- The share of young people in Albuquerque who had completed or were enrolled in college dropped by 20% in the last decade.
-The percentage of young residents, ages 18 to 24, who fit this statistic fell from 51% in 2011 to 41% in 2021.
-While the city’s 41% rate is markedly better than the state’s rate of 34% for 2021, it still sits below the national average of 49%.
+• The share of young people in Albuquerque who had completed or were enrolled in college dropped by almost 20% in the last decade.
+The percentage of young residents ages 18 to 24 who fit this statistic fell from 51% in 2011 to 42% in 2022, though the figure has fluctuated somewhat from year to year.
+While the city’s 42% rate is up one percentage point from 2021 and exceeds the state’s rate of 36% for 2022, it still sits below the national average of 48%.

 Safety